What Is Stephen Ministry?

 Stephen Ministry is the one-to-one lay caring ministry that equips and empowers lay caregivers (called Stephen Ministers) to provide high-quality, confidential, Christ-centered care to people who are hurting.

 Stephen Ministers are congregation members trained to offer high-quality, one-to-one Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Twice a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.

 Want to learn more about becoming a Stephen Minister?
 Read the information below or contact Drew Nivens at 704-933-3194 or firstname.lastname@example.org.
-A new training class for Stephen Ministers will begin in mid-September 2017.
+Our next training class for Stephen Ministers will be in January 2018.
 Applications to begin this process are available at the church office.

 What Does It Take to Become a Stephen Minister (and What Do You Receive in Return)?